 Among the supporting cast of this episode, you have Rita, a humble but outspoken Muslim woman who quickly proves herself to be clever, sensible and brave.
 The Doctor quickly takes a shine to her: in fact, he even invites her onboard the TARDIS as a potential companion – and if you recall what happened to Astrid, Jenny and Lynda With A Y, then you know that kind of proposal is practically a death sentence for a guest character on this show.
 There’s also Howie, a socially awkward, nerdy guy who’s a big believer in conspiracy theories; Joe, a bigtime gambler who hedges all on his bets on luck; and Gibbis, the only alien ‘guest’ in the hotel besides the Doctor.

 Toby Whithouse draws a very deliberate and unsettling parallel between the Doctor and the villain of this episode: by this point in his life, the minotaur is a hollowed out shell of a man who’s basically running on instinct.
-He destroys everyone he comes in contact with to fulfil his own needs: even if he doesn’t want to, he can’t stop himself, and nothing else can stop him either.
+He destroys everyone he comes in contact with to fulfill his own needs: even if he doesn’t want to, he can’t stop himself, and nothing else can stop him either.
+So the cycle continues, and he continues to feast on those who worship him, year after year.
 At the journey’s end, the Doctor and his friends finally manage to defeat him, which is basically a mercy kill, and he’s granted his wish to die in peace.
 But before he goes, he recognizes the Doctor as a kindred spirit and gives him some advice, alien to alien, that shakes him to his core.
-The Doctor sees a bit of himself in the minotaur, his own pattern of behavior that’s been hurting himself and his friends for years, which certainly succeeds in making him feel like a monster and is undoubtedly what gives him his final push towards parting ways with the Ponds for the time being.
+The Doctor sees a bit of himself in the minotaur, his own pattern of behavior that’s been hurting himself and his friends for years, which certainly succeeds in making him feel like a monster and is undoubtedly what gives him the final push towards parting ways with the Ponds for the time being.